14 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.

 let us hold fast

-Since Jesus is firmly in heaven Christians should “hold fast” to their “confession” (He 3:6, 14).
-“Holding fast” is the antithesis of “drift away” (He 2:1).
+Since Jesus is firmly in heaven, Christians should “hold fast” to their “confession” (He 3:6, 14).
+To “hold fast” is the antithesis of to “drift away” (He 2:1).
 The “confession” of a believer is his or her convictions about Jesus and His provisions (He 6:18; 10:23).
-The issue here is not giving up one’s salvation but a matter of inner and public confession.
+The issue here is not giving up one’s salvation, but rather it is a matter of inner and public confession.
 If believers revert to believing in the economy of the Old Testament, they would abandon their confession of Christ.
 This would bring reproach upon Christ.
 The “confession” here is both our inward conviction about Christ and our outward profession about Him.

 Jesus as High Priest offers believers any resource they need for life.